jonathonw/moc-sim/README.md

      *  Interfaces:
         Interfaces are defined by the user to transform a signal from one model of computation into another model of computation.
-The type of interface is defined by the field `<Transform>`.
+Interface must be specified as the `<type>` of the prcoess.
+The specific interface is defined by the field `<Transform>`.
 It accepts as valid text all of the interfaces listed in the interfaces section of [Supported Processes][Supported-Processes].
 The `<PartConst>`